How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

-People who are medically lost make far more decisions per day than the average person.
-What to eat, what to avoid, whether a symptom matters, whether to push or rest, which sensitivity to manage, which appointment to schedule, which treatment idea to explore—the list is endless.
-Over time, the sheer volume of choices becomes exhausting.
+People who are medically lost often face a high volume of small decisions.
+What to eat, what to avoid, whether a symptom matters, whether to push or rest, which sensitivity to manage, which appointment to schedule, which treatment idea to explore—the list can become exhausting.

-Decision fatigue isn’t about weakness or lack of willpower.
-It also isn’t limited to chronic illness—many neurodivergent people experience the same overload from constant micro‑decisions and unclear or ambiguous demands.
-It’s a natural consequence of carrying too much uncertainty and having too few stable routines.
-The more unpredictable your body is, the more decisions you’re forced to make.
+Decision fatigue is not about weakness or lack of willpower.
+It also is not limited to chronic illness; many neurodivergent people experience similar overload from constant micro-decisions and unclear or ambiguous demands.
+It can arise when uncertainty is high and stable routines are limited.
+The more unpredictable a body or environment feels, the more decisions may need active attention.

-This Field Note helps you understand decision fatigue, why it happens, and how to reduce the cognitive load of managing chronic complexity.
+This Field Note explains decision fatigue, why it can happen, and how simple structures may reduce the cognitive load of managing chronic complexity.

 Why this matters

-- It causes people to avoid helpful routines because they feel impossible to start.
+- It can make helpful routines feel difficult to start.

-- It amplifies symptoms by increasing stress and reducing executive function.
+- It may increase stress and reduce executive function.

-- It pushes medically lost people into all-or-nothing cycles: hypervigilance → overwhelm → avoidance.
+- It can contribute to all-or-nothing cycles: hypervigilance → overwhelm → avoidance.

-Understanding decision fatigue helps you build systems that reduce the mental burden of chronic illness.
+Understanding decision fatigue can make the mental burden of chronic illness easier to name and reduce.

 What you can do